Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: Results and Discussion

-Fig. \ref{fig:confu_matrix} compares the confusion matrices obtained from six models.
+Table \ref{tab:confusion_comparisions} compares the confusion matrices obtained from 9 models.
 Each confusion matrix presents the number of true positives (TP), false positives (FP), false negatives (FN), and true negatives (TN) for binary classification tasks.
-This study labels the classes `0' for `Negative' and `1' for `Positive.'
-The Switch Transformer model obtained the highest number of TP and TN, with 253 and 219, respectively.
-It misclassified 34 instances as false positives and 38 instances as false negatives.
-DistillBERT, on the other hand, obtained 253 TP and 201 TN, with 54 instances misclassified as false positives and 56 instances as false negatives.
-FlauBERT and FrALBERT models had similar results with 246 TP and 215 TN and 241 TP and 209 TN, respectively.
-Both models misclassified around 15\% of instances.
-CamemBERT model obtained 239 TP and 214 TN, with 48 and 43 instances misclassified as false positives and false negatives, respectively.
-Finally, the Transformer model obtained 250 TP and 213 TN, with 37 and 44 instances misclassified as false positives and false negatives, respectively.
-In summary, the Switch Transformer model achieved the highest number of correct classifications and the lowest number of misclassifications, followed closely by the DistilBERT and Transformer models.
-The FlauBERT and FrALBERT models performed similarly, with slightly higher misclassifications.
-However, the CamemBERT model had the lowest number of correct classifications and a relatively high number of misclassifications.
-These results can guide the selection of models for future classification tasks.
-Particularly, it suggests that simpler models (in terms of the number of parameters) may perform better for non-English and limited clinical narrative datasets.
+The DrBERT model achieved the highest number of correct classifications with TP+TN = 473 and the lowest number of misclassifications with FN+FP = 71.
+Meanwhile, the MoE-Transformer model obtained the highest number of TN (253) and the smallest number of FP (34), making it the second-best model overall.
+The MoE-Transformer achieved a high number of correct classifications with TP+TN = 472 and a low number of misclassifications with FN+FP = 72.
+This suggests that the simpler MoE-Transformer model, regarding the number of parameters, may perform comparably or even better than larger pre-trained models for a limited clinical narrative dataset.